FederatedAI/KubeFATE/k8s-deploy/README.md

 ## User scenarios
 Suppose in an organization, there are two roles:
-* System Admin: who is responisble for the infrastructure management as well as Kubernetes administration
+* System Admin: who is responsible for the infrastructure management as well as Kubernetes administration
 * ML Infrastructure Operators: who is responsible for managing the machine learning cluster like FATE

 <div align="center">